LamaAni/git_autosync/README.md

 # git_autosync script

 A bash script for autosync of a git repo to a local machine.
-Has internal folders.

 The scripts allows for the continues update of a git repo, to a local folder, with a minimal time delay of 1 second.
 This script dose not require the use of a git repo plugin